Counting Data Processing

 4. Data Validation

-The system automatically processes and validates the raw collected data multiple times a day and saves it (validated data).
+The system automatically processes and validates the collected raw data multiple times a day and saves it (validated data).

-Meter Installation Date
+Installation Date of the Meters

-Standalone Meter
+Isolated Meter

 Impact on Visualization